 Table 1 shows that 49 articles were reviewed only 3(6,12%) articles not Elsevier were for example two from the Journal of Forecasting, and one from the European Journal Finance.
 The publisher both are Wiley Online Library and Taylor & Francis.
-The others are articles from journals' Elsevier publication such as one from the Quarterly Review Economics and Finance, three from International Journal of Forecasting, three from Journal of Empirical Finance, three from Pacific-Basin Finance Journal. eight from Finance Research Letters, one from Journal of Economic Dynamic & Control, four from Journal of Financial Markets, two from Journal of Economics and Finance, one from Heliyon, one from Experts Systems with Applications, one from Energy Economics, two from Research in International Business and Finance, three from Journal of Banking and Finance, one from Emerging Market Review, one from Physica-A, one from Economic Modelling, one from Journal of Financial Data Science 1, and one from Procedia Economics and Finance.
+The others are articles from journals' Elsevier publication such as one from the Quarterly Review Economics and Finance, three from International Journal of Forecasting, three from Journal of Empirical Finance, three from Pacific-Basin Finance Journal. eight from Finance Research Letters, one from Journal of Economic Dynamic & Control, four from Journal of Financial Markets, two from Journal of Economics, five from International Review of Financial Analysis, one from North American Journal of Economics and Finance, one from Heliyon, one from Experts Systems with Applications, one from Energy Economics, two from Research in International Business and Finance, three from Journal of Banking and Finance, one from Emerging Market Review, one from Physica-A, one from Economic Modelling, one from Journal of Financial Economics, one from the Spanish Review of Financial Economics, one from Procedia Economics and Finance.